aalexeeva/summer_school/XSOLLA Getting started en.md

 Code | Reason for cancellation | Description
 --- | -------------- | --------
-1.|Cancellation by the user request / the game request.|Used if the cancellation was made from the Personal account.
+1.|Cancellation by the user/game request.|Used if the cancellation was made from the Personal account.
 2.|Chargeback.|Is used if the transaction was a chargeback.
 3.|Integration Error.|Used in case of problems with integration between XSOLLA and the game.
 In this case, it is not recommended to blacklist the user.
 4.|Fraud.|Used in case of potential fraud.